mstoews/scrape-webpage/README.md

 https://sop.utoronto.ca/groups/?areas_of_interest=work-career-development&campus=st-george
 work-career-development is the parameter.

+The output file name is group name.  'uoftclubs24-work-career-development-25contact.csv' for example.

 ## Setup
 All the commands should be completed with terminal window.
 If you do not know where the terminal window is just search for it on Windows, Linus or Mac.